thorlorick/multiTenantGradeInsight/README.md

 The multi-tenant architecture allows multiple schools to use the same application independently, with complete data isolation between schools.

 ---
+✨ Features
+- 🧑🏫 Flexible CSV Upload - Use Grade Insight template, Google Classroom exports or any .csv that follows our structure (see below)
+- 🔍 Automatic Data Cleaning - Smart parsing and normalization of grade data
+- 📈 Student/Parent Dashboard - Clean, simple progress visualization
+- 🔄 Smart Updates - Intelligent duplicate detection and data merging
+- 🐳 Docker Ready - Containerized FastAPI application for easy deployment
+- ⚡ Fast Performance - Built on FastAPI for high-performance
+- 📱 Responsive Design - Works seamlessly on desktop and mobile devices

 ## What It Does